The Antarctic monument

 We want this work of art to be seen by the public in the United Kingdom and by the thousands of tourists that visit the Antarctic region each year.

 We want people to appreciate the scale of Antarctic scientific research, understand the implications of the discoveries and appreciate the endeavour of these young men and women.

-One part symbolises a mould from which the other part has been cast.
-The mould is made in British Oak.
+One part symbolises a mould made of British oak from which the other stainless steel part has been cast.

-The needle shaped casting will be made in stainless steel and will reflect the surrounding landscape.
-It will be positioned either in the Falklands Islands, known as the gateway to the Antarctic and through which, until very recently, all British explorers journeyed on their way South, or at the British Base of Rothera on the Antarctic Peninsula.
-It is intended that the names of those who did not return should be inscribed in a spiral around the stele at about head height so that they can be read at close quarters.
+The needle shaped casting is in stainless steel and reflects the surrounding landscape.
+It is positioned in the Falklands Islands, known as the gateway to the Antarctic and through which, until very recently, all British explorers journeyed on their way South.

 You can see a slide show of the design here.